SethGamer1223/Kinetic-Dog/README.md

 # Requirements
 1. Block Scanner mounted on one of the turtle's sides.
 2. Pickaxe mounted on the other side
+3. Kinetic module in slot 1
+4. Your fortune pickaxe in slot 2

 # Usage
 1. Run `wget run https://raw.githubusercontent.com/Fatboychummy-CC/Dog/refresh/installer.lua`